dotnet/AspNetCore.Docs/aspnetcore/security/authentication/sociallogins.md

 * This article introduced external authentication and explained the prerequisites required to add external logins to your ASP.NET Core app.

-* Please reference provider-specific pages to configure logins for the providers required by your app.
+* Reference provider-specific pages to configure logins for the providers required by your app.